msorre2/eighteen-months-to-code-competence/README.md

   8. Optional: [Code Year Functions in JavaScript](https://www.codecademy.com/courses/4f065456d7df470003008456/resume?curriculum_id=4f4bdd96848740000300026a)
     [Code Year Intro to Objects I and II](#)

+  - Project 5: Make a website that reacts like a book using only CSS and JavaScript. (per @sinithwar)

 --------------------------------------------------------------------------------------------------------------------------------------

 ####Week 7 - JS Core Skills